-The Ontario Association of Podortho Nurses mandate is to support its members by promoting the role of the Podortho Nurse in career objectives to work in an interdisciplinary health care setting or independent practice.
-We will lead the transition from the title Foot Care Nurse to Podortho Nurse making recommendations towards increasing Nurses knowledge and skills in the field of foot and lower limb care through continued education initiatives.
+The Ontario Association of Podortho® Nurses mandate Is to support members by promoting the role of the Podortho® Nurse in career objectives to work in an interdisciplinary health care setting or independent practice.

-Professional Podortho Nurse Specialists Are Registered Nurses (Registered Practical Nurse / Registered Nurse) that specialize in the field of Advanced Medical Foot and Lower Limb Care.
-The primary objective of a Podortho Nurse is to optimize foot health, improve client mobility and overall Health Related Quality of Life.
-This is achieved by performing lower leg and foot assessments, which has been known to detect early signs of life threatening diseases or disabling conditions.
-In conjunction, Podortho Nurses use the Nursing Process to assess and diagnose, develop and implement a plan of care, and evaluate patient outcomes, while working as part of an interdisciplinary health care team or independently to ultimately provide adequate quality client care.
+Podortho® Nurse’s are Registered Nurses (Registered Practical Nurse, Registered Nurse or Nurse Practitioner (s) who are regulated health care providers that specialize in the field of Advanced Medical Foot and Lower Limb Care.
+The primary objective of a Podortho® Nurse is to optimize foot and lower limb health, improve client mobility and overall health related quality of life.
+This is achieved by performing lower leg and foot assessments, which has been known to detect early signs of life-threatening diseases or disabling conditions.
+In conjunction, Podortho® Nurses use the nursing process to diagnose, develop and implement a plan of care, and evaluate patient outcomes, while working as part of an interdisciplinary health care team or independently to provide quality client care.

-To support Podortho Nurses to educate their patients regarding their general health and conditions and how it relates to their foot health, teaching preventative measures to reduce foot and lower limb complications.
+Podortho® Nurses support and facilitate patient education regarding their general health and conditions and how it relates to their foot health teaching preventative measures to reduce foot and lower limb complications.

-To utilize Podortho Nurses advanced skills and extensive health care knowledge to specialize in quality Foot and lower limb care focusing on patient centered concerns working either alongside other disciplines or independently.
+Podortho® Nurses utilize their advanced skills and extensive nurse training, knowledge and skills to specialize in quality foot and lower limb care focusing on patient centered concerns working alongside other disciplines or in independent practice.

-To certify Registered Nurses and Registered Practical Nurses with the title Podortho Nurse who has specialized in post graduate studies of foot and lower limb care though continued education initiatives.
+To certify Registered Nurses and Registered Practical Nurses with the title Podortho® Nurse who have specialized in post graduate studies of foot and lower limb care though continued education initiatives.

 To make recommendations to educational facilities to increase the level of education for Nurses specializing in Foot and lower limb care through continuing education initiatives.

-Recommend training for Registered Nurses and Registered Practical Nurses who wish to specialize in Foot and Lower limb care to private educational facilities and, community colleges standardizing a minimum 180 hour foot and lower limb care course however ensuring we recognize the work all existing Foot Care Nurses have accomplished through their own efforts to self educate and regulate their practice therefore; grandfathering existing Foot Care Nurses into our association.
+Recommend training for Registered Nurses and Registered Practical Nurses who wish to specialize in Foot and Lower limb care to private educational facilities and, community colleges standardizing a minimum 180 hour nursing foot care training courses.

-To lead Registered Nurses and Registered Practical Nurses to best practice in foot and lower limb care within their scope of practice allowing that to broaden with the continued changes in health care within our governing body encouraging best practice educational initiatives.
+To lead Registered Nurses and Registered Practical Nurses to best practice in foot and lower limb care within their role allowing that to broaden with the continued changes in health care within our governing body encouraging best practice educational initiatives.